commfish/SE_crab_assessments/code/rkc_code/readme.md

 Harvest is calculated in 'personal_use.R' - see output from OceanAK, at this time you still need 2 calls from data - one with harvest "no of crab" and one that gives "permit returned status designation"

 Actualized harvest rate for the Juneau area, see tab in Excel file.
 All tables and calculations are in the main excel sheet for Juneau "Juneau XXXX new weighting.xlsx"

+## Survey areas ----
+Each survey area has code to summarize CPUE, weights, trends, etc. under 'code/rkc_code/survey_areas'
+- run each of these
+- code for updating CSA with values and .rmd for each survey area to summarize the results - see 'text/2022'
+- update biomass.csv file after each CSA is run.
+This need to be updated BEFORE you run the "panlel_figure" function to create figures

+After these are complete: